 The toll rates are posted on this page under "Tolling Program Documents" and on the interactive map.
 Click on a tolling location to see the toll rate:

 What is the cost of each toll?

-The toll rates will vary from site to site, ranging from $2.25 to $9.50.
-The median cost is $5.63.
+The toll rates vary from location to location, from $2.25 to $9.50.
+The average toll rate for a location is $5.42.
 For RFID (i.e. E-ZPass) equipped tractor trailers, tolls are limited to once per day, per direction and there is a cap of $20 for a through-trip on I-95 as well as a daily cap of $40 per day no matter how many tolls a tractor trailer goes through.